denten-books/plain-text/0-intro.md

 device proper.
 I too am interested in how the literary thing is made.
 Because computers, as I will argue throughout, operate through symbolic and metaphorical substitution, we can use the methodology of formal symbolic analysis to our advantage.
+The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
+The words may look the same, but the underlying affordances of the medium differ in significant detail.
+As an example, consider a news report that alters important details based on the reader's location.
+Imagine an e-book reader device that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
+For a literary analyst, the instability of the digital medium means analysis cannot be confined to reading for surface meaning alone.
-The challenge of such a strategy lies in the relative paucity of our critical vocabulary.
+How can close reading persist when reading devices reconfigure the text to fit individual tastes, mood, or politics?
+How would we even agree on the fact that we are reading the same text?
+The very possibility of interpretation comes into question.
+The challenge of asking such questions lies in the relative paucity of our critical vocabulary.
 We have many theoretical models to address literary phenomena on the macro scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
 To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.
 A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.

 Yet despite its power to recall the world anew, estrangement cannot be practiced effectively in the mode of a monologue.
 To produce meaning, Flusser